All articles

 ★ Our pick

-Mandarin Oriental, Desaru Coast is the only property on this coast built to a genuinely five-star standard end to end, and the ownership change hasn't touched the Kerry Hill architecture that made the case for staying here in the first place.
+Mandarin Oriental, Desaru Coast is the only property on this coast built to a five-star standard end to end, and the ownership change hasn't touched the Kerry Hill architecture that made the case for staying here in the first place.
 For a beach weekend with real service depth, this is the booking.

 Mandarin Oriental, Desaru Coast Mandarin Oriental Fan Club

 The late Kerry Hill's design is the reason this resort was a category apart under its previous ownership, and nothing about the handover has touched it: 44 suites and a four-bedroom pool villa laid into 128 acres of rainforest, green roofs and yellow balau timber standing in for the imported-marble instinct most beach resorts default to.
-The 56-metre infinity pool remains the physical center of the property.
+The 56-metre infinity pool remains the physical centre of the property.
 Mandarin Oriental has said the renovation programme through 2026 will be gradual rather than a gut job, and a new beach club is due late in the year, alongside a small collection of branded residences — the group's first in Malaysia.

 Best for: the definitive Desaru stay; design-led architecture; couples and quiet